aavegotchi/aavegotchi-wiki/posts/en/atokens.md

 <p class="headerImageText">The aETH aToken</p>
 </div>

 aTokens are interest-bearing tokens from the [Aave Protocol](https://aave.com).
 They are minted upon deposit and burned when redeemed.
 The aTokens are pegged 1:1 to the value of the underlying asset that is deposited in the Aave protocol. aTokens can be freely stored, transferred, and traded.
+See the [Aave FAQ](https://docs.aave.com/faq/) for more information on the Aave Protocol.

 <div class="contentsBox">